-Since I was a little girl, I have always had a special passion for the incredibly beautiful art and history of Sicily and Italy; as a matter of fact I feel very privileged to live in one of the richest countries in the world, especially as far as art and history are concerned.
-At the age of 19, I began travelling all around Europe as a Tour Director.
-This was my first job and lasted several years.
-Still today, I feel very lucky to see and meet every day so many different places and people from all over the world; I enjoy all the conversations we can have and I like learning from each other
+Since I was a little girl, I have always had a real passion and enthusiasm for the incredible and beautiful art and history of Sicily and Italy; as a matter of fact I feel very privileged to live in one of the richest countries in the world, especially as far as art and history are concerned.
+At the age of 19, I started travelling all around Europe as a Tour Director with lots of American , Canadian and british customers.
+This was my very first job and lasted several years.
+Still today, I feel very lucky to see every day so many different places and meet people from all over the world; I enjoy all the conversations we may have and I like learning from each other

-I speak English, French, Spanish fluently and obviously Italian.
-Also I have been learning Portuguese for four years.
-I feel particularly happy to share my enthusiasm with visitors that appreciate my effort in showing them what my country is like.
+I speak fluently English, French, Spanish, Portuguese and obviously Italian.
+I am really glad to share my enthusiasm and knowledge with all visitors that appreciate my effort in showing them what my country is like.
 I love explaining the local culture; it is not just seeing beautiful sights, but really feeling the cultures, so people have a truly and unique experience of life here.

 Sicily is amazing and exciting!It is a "cradle" of Mediterranean culture.
 If you consider that throughout the centuries the island was taken over by Carthaginians, Greeks, Romans, Byzantines, Arabs, Normans, Swabians, Spaniards you can easily understand what makes the interest of visiting it!
-Obviously Sicilians like me, are the result of all this "melting pot"; not only we speak Sicilian , which is not a dialect but a language still spoken by most of people here, but if you think of our cuisine, it features so many ingredients and ways of cooking brought from completely different countries and by former civilizations: for example the bitter orange, the "ricotta" cheese, the almond paste, the "arancine", the "caponata" and many others, are all of Arabic origin.
+Obviously Sicilians like me, are the result of all this "melting pot" .
+Think that Sicilian is not a dialect but a language, still spoken by most of people here.
+Also our cuisine features so many ingredients and ways of cooking brought from completely different countries and by former civilizations: for example the bitter orange, the "ricotta" cheese, the almond paste, the "arancine"(rice balls), the "caponata" and many others, are all of Arabic origin.
 In all my tours I always try to make a little break with you, so you can eat or drink something truly typical.

 I love Sicily where I was born and raised, and I really hope to make you feel "at home" by being in a totally different place!
 After travelling abroad for so many years, I chose Palermo as the place where to spend the rest of my life.
 It is an exciting city, with so many contrasts and interests.
 I hope to be your guide one of these days, not only around Palermo, but also in other parts of my fascinating island. . .
 Think about it. . .